daemianmack/ascii-hole/README.md

 ```

 # Usage
-Many of the functions used in `ascii-hole.core` are overridable... perhaps too many.
+Pressing `?` displays a menu advertising the available keystrokes.

-Keystrokes can be specified as keywords, strings, ints, and char literals.
+`:keymap` keystrokes can be specified as keywords, strings, ints, and char literals.
 That is, the following snippets are equivalent...

 ```clojure